Chart Color Schemes

 Infrastructure

-Ferntree Gully has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Ferntree Gully has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified a total of 25 projects likely to impact the region.
-Key initiatives include Knoxfield Development Victoria Project, 13 Mountain Gate Drive Townhouses, Angliss Hospital Expansion, and Bluett Reserve Playground Upgrade.
-The following list details those most relevant:.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 25 projects likely impacting this region.
+Key projects include Knoxfield Development Victoria Project, 13 Mountain Gate Drive Townhouses, Angliss Hospital Expansion, and Bluett Reserve Playground Upgrade.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.